ajit567/Practical-Application-Assignment-11.1-What-Drives-the-Price-of-a-Car-/README.md

 has a mean above overall mean price, it was checked after filling the missing data if this changed overall mean price for electric or any other fuel type within <br />
 that category with repsect to the overall mean. <br />

- 2) Creating a region index to account for possible price variation by region. <br />
+ 2) Creating a region index to account for price variation by region. <br />
- A list of top 500 cars that we sold was created with the same options like 6 cylinders, gas fuel automatic transmission etc and the unit price calculated based on <br /> sales.
+ A list of top 500 cars that were sold was created with the same options like 6 cylinders, gas fuel automatic transmission etc and the unit price calculated based on <br /> sales.
 These options were slected based on the highest sales for their respective category.<br />
  This unit price was normalized to come up with an index that acts as a proxy for regional price variation.
 This can definitely be done better by replacing it <br />
  with the Used Cars and Trucks in U.S. City Average data from FRED.
 I could not find a time efficient way to put all of cities/regions in the data together <br />
  so did not  pursue that course <br />

   3) Grouping the number of options provided in each feature to reduce the impact of dimensionality while doing One hot encoding (OHC).
 There were a total of <br />
-  4) 112K  possible combinations <br />
-  of options and these were combined and reduced to 12 to reduce variability in data by aggregation.
-Details may be found in the Jupiter notebook. <br />
+    112K  possible combinationsof options and these were combined and reduced to 12 to reduce variability in data by aggregation.
+Details may be found in <br />
+    the Jupiter notebook. <br />

   4) Columns with high VIF/multicollinearity were identified and the issue addressed.
 This was done for use of features with Stats OLS models. <br />
+    Sklearn models selected the ones with reduced VIF and did not change the features even with cross validation and Lasso.
 <p>&nbsp;</p>
 3) Modelling <br />

 A total of 6 models were created.
 Two were from statsmodel OLS and the rest from Sklearn.
 A summary is provided: <br />
 1) First model: OLS first model was created with scaling and dummy variables to quickly see the results.
 The model however was seen to be predicting <br />
-2) negative prices and hence <br />
-log transformation of the target variable was done.
-A constant was not put as that might serve as an initial fixed cost which was thougth of as inaccurate <br />
+ negative prices and hence log transformation of the target variable was done.
+A constant was not put as that might serve as an initial fixed cost which was  <br />
-as it acts a fixed cost for all cars and we have car sales going very low in the data set. <br />
+ thougth of as inaccurate as it acts a fixed cost for all cars and we have car sales going very low in the data set. <br />
   All the coefficients predicted by the mdoel were statistically significant. (having p_value<0.05)<br />

 2)Second model: OLS second model was created with log transformation of target variables all the coefficients predicted were statistically significant <br />
   as well (p value<0.05).
 Hence implying usage for predicting factors that impac price of a car <br />